Extrosoph/Geological-Report-Similarity-Analysis/README.md

 4. Image Processing and OCR [PIL, cv2, pytesseract]
 5. Transformers and Huggingface_hub [huggingface_hub, transformers]
 6. Pytorch [torch]
+- Pytesseract OCR

+### Setup

+**Enviroment Setup:**
+1. Create a new enviroment (use whichever method you like; conda, anaconda, venv...)
+2. In command Prompt cd into the Geological-Report-Similarity-Analysis directory
+3. Run pip install -r requirements.txt
+4. This will take time to install all nessecary libraries.

 **Pytesseract Setup:**
 1. The Pytesseract Executable is available at https://github.com/UB-Mannheim/tesseract/wiki download the 64bit .exe if using windows.
 2. Run the Tesseract Setup once downloaded this should be installed as C:\Program Files\Tesseract-OCR
 3. Once this is Setup set a PATH enviroment variable to C:\Program Files\Tesseract-OCR.
 System -> About -> Advanced system settings -> Enviroment Variables -> System variables -> Path -> Edit -> New -> paste the location of the Tesseract folder.
 4. In table_transformer.ipynb update TESSERACT_PATH to folder location r'C:/Program Files/Tesseract-OCR/tesseract'

+### Table Detection

+**To Run Script:**
+- Ensure you have updated DATA_PATH to be the path to the repository
+- Ensure you have run Web_Scraping_Python.ipynb and table_transformer.ipynb.
+This will generate the WAMEX DATA in a file called WAMEX_DATA_EXTRACTED

+**Output:**
+-